 The U.K. government said that delaying the date would enable more people to receive first and second vaccinations against COVID-19.
 Its plans included offering a first dose of the vaccine to all over-18s and providing two-thirds of adults with a second dose by July 19.

-Prime Minister Boris Johnson and his government have been reluctant to keep restrictions in place any longer, provided the data support it.
+Prime Minister Boris Johnson and his government have been reluctant to keep COVID-19 measures in place any longer, provided the data support it.
 This includes evaluating the success of the nation’s vaccination program and the impact COVID-19 cases have on the National Health Service (NHS).

 Both scientists and Johnson have acknowledged that although vaccines have